aniketsri20/Battleship/README.md

 1) Using 2d array
 2) Using List

-For both of the approcah we are storing ship location in above collection.
+For both of the approcah we have to storing ship location in above collection.
 As we have both ship and guesses location already so I have utilize existing value instead storing this.

 ------------------------------------------------------------------------------------------------------------------